Fresno Amputation Lawyer

 If you were hit by a commercial vehicle (e.g., a tractor-trailer), you would still seek damages under a negligence theory.
 Still, you could also hold the negligent driver's employer liable under a vicarious liability theory known as respondeat superior.
 Basically, this legal theory holds that an employer is responsible for the negligent conduct of an employee if that negligence was committed in the course of their employment with the employer.

 If you lost a limb due to a defective consumer product, you could hold the manufacturer, distributor, or seller responsible for a strict liability legal theory.
-This would require that evidence exists of a defect in the manufacture or design of the specific consumer product.
-For example, if your Fresno amputation lawyer argues a strict liability theory based on a design defect, then there needs to be evidence that the consumer product did not perform as safely as an ordinary person would expect when the product was used for its intended purpose or if the serious safety risks associated with the product design outweigh the alleged benefits.Contact a Fresno Amputation Attorney Today
+This would require evidence of a defect in the manufacture or design of the specific consumer product.
+For example, suppose your Fresno amputation lawyer argues a strict liability theory based on a design defect.
+In that case, there needs to be evidence that the consumer product did not perform as safely as an ordinary person would expect when the product was used for its intended purpose or if the serious safety risks associated with the product design outweigh the alleged benefits.Contact a Fresno Amputation Attorney Today

-I’m Ed Smith, a Fresno Amputation Lawyer.
 When someone loses a limb in a preventable accident, the damages are usually extensive.
 Insurance companies routinely put up a fight when a claimant seeks a substantial amount of damages.
 Since 1982, we have represented personal injury cases and held responsible parties accountable.
 If you or someone you love has lost a limb in a preventable accident, we can help.
 Please call us at (559) 377-7676 for compassionate advice with no obligation.
-You can also contact me online here.
+You can also contact us online here.

 Photo by Deposit Photos